una-auxme/paf/doc/02_development/14_distributed_simulation.md

 # Distributed Simulation

-If you have not enough compute resources, start the `carla-simulator-server' on a remote machine and execute the agent on your local machine.
+If you have not enough compute resources, start the `carla-simulator-server` on a remote machine and execute the agent on your local machine.
+As far as we know, you need more than **10 GB of VRAM** to run the server and the agent on the same machine.

 ## Author